 4. How is the Partnership work organized?

-The partnership agreed to split in three main working groups, that would deal with topic related to Governance, Knowledge and Resources.
-Since the beginning they perform their analysis crossing elements referred to the main topics with three horizontal enabler issues: monitoring indicators, communication and sectoral impact.
-During the works of the preparatory phase the partnership globally cross 635 items and find 43 bottlenecks and 18 potentials.
-Partnership decide to top 8 bottlenecks and to put them in a public questionnaire to achieve feedbacks from cities in order to better understand if something is missing or underestimated.
+The partnership agreed to split into three main working groups, that would deal with a topic related to Governance, Knowledge and Resources.
+Since the beginning, they perform their analysis crossing elements referred to the main topics with three horizontal enabler issues: monitoring indicators, communication and sectoral impact.
+During the works of the preparatory phase, the partnership globally crosses 635 items and find 43 bottlenecks and 18 potentials.
+Partnership decides to top 8 bottlenecks and to put them in a public questionnaire to achieve feedbacks from cities in order to better understand if something is missing or underestimated.
 Now we’re approaching the design of the action to draft Action Plan ready to be submitted in June 2018.

 5. What are the main obstacles and common ground you have encountered in your discussions?